 It is, in fact, entirely possible.
-More than that, it is the only sensible and indeed the only practicable way to operate a Same Speed Railway (even a metro - see the next section 'Stations on the Main Line: HS-Metros, Pure Metros and Semi-Metros').
-Indeed, the original limited and restricted, and even rather boring topic of investigation, seemed to take control of me, and widen itself spontaneously into the entire, Line Capacity vs. Speed for Same Speed Railways v4.1 Page 16 of 38 fundamental subject of the Timetabling of Same Speed Railways, and became, as I have said, the most intellectually challenging problem I have ever attempted
+More than that, it is the only sensible and indeed the only practicable way to operate a Same Speed Railway (even a metro - see the section 'Stations on the Main Line: HS-Metros, Pure Metros and Semi-Metros').
+Indeed, the original limited and restricted, and even rather boring topic of investigation, seemed to take control of me, and widen itself spontaneously into the entire, fundamental subject of the Timetabling of Same Speed Railways, and became, as I have said, the most intellectually challenging problem I have ever attempted